matsui528/faiss_tips/build.md

     ```bash
     conda install -c anaconda cmake
     ```
+- [Use APT repository](https://askubuntu.com/a/1157132).
+Seems easy.
+Not tested by myself though.

 ### miniconda
 We will use miniconda for python.
 See [this](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent) for the instruction of the silent installation.